Notification Sinks¶

 How Triggers Interact¶

-- EVERY_MESSAGE fires on all messages, including the first message in a new thread
+- EVERY_MESSAGE fires on all messages, including the first message in a new thread.
+A built-in 5-second cooldown per thread prevents duplicate notifications — if another message arrives in the same thread within 5 seconds, it won't trigger an additional alert.

 - NEW_CONVERSATION fires only on the first message — if you have both triggers on one sink, the first message matches both (you'll get one combined notification)